-We currently have around 100 auto reclosers in the system.
-The need for autoreclosers is done on an ongoing basis with changes in the system configuration.

-c) Main rings
+We currently have around 100 auto re-closers in the system.
+The need for auto re-closers is done on an ongoing basis with changes in the system configuration.
+Substation protection relays are also being replaced on an ongoing basis during substation refurbishment or upgrading c) Main rings d) Management Information System (MIS)

-The building of main rings is necessary to enable the department to minimize the number of consumers without power during outages or maintenance and also to allow the shifting of loads when networks become overloaded due to seasonal or other reasons.
+The building of main rings is necessary to enable the department to minimize the number of consumers without power during outages or maintenance and also to allow the shifting of loads when networks become over-loaded due to seasonal or other reasons.
 This is done on an ongoing basis.